 Participants in the banking, energy and telecommunications sectors need to be aware of, and prepare for, these changes.
 However, the CDR will eventually apply to business across all designated sectors that hold consumer data.

 Banks and other financial institutions should be aware of the deadlines for implementation of the CDR – 1 July 2019.
+For banks, this is also referred to as Open Banking legislation.
 Those organisations should already be considering the proposed framework and, in broad terms, how compliance arrangements will be implemented (based on what we know so far).
 Those organisations who wish to be Accredited Data Recipients (ADRs) should also be considering how to meet the accreditation requirements.
 Internal preparations may include identifying relevant consumer data, uplifting current privacy and data management frameworks to meet the new privacy and data security standards, developing consumer consent forms, and reviewing arrangements with vendors who might handle the consumer data.

 The Federal Government has already flagged that the energy and telecommunications industries are likely to be the next sectors to be designated after the banking sector.
 Organisations within these sectors should also be taking steps to understand the data sets they hold that could be subject to the CDR, as well as the status of their current data protection compliance and arrangements generally.
 These organisations may also wish to involve themselves in the consultation processes.